dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

       * `Cmd+S`: Boot in Single-user mode
       * `Option/Alt`: Shows boot picker when `ShowPicker` set to `NO`, an alternative is `ESC` key
 * **TakeoffDelay**: `0`
-  * Used to add a delay for hotkeys when OpenCore is a bit to fast to register, 5000-10000 microseconds is the prefered range for users with broken hotkeys support
+  * Used to add a delay for hotkeys when OpenCore is a bit to fast to register, 5000-10000 microseconds is the preferred range for users with broken hotkeys support
 * **Timeout**: `5`
   * This sets how long OpenCore will wait until it automatically boots from the default selection

 **Debug**: Helpful for debugging OpenCore boot issues(We'll be changing everything *but* `DisplayDelay`)

 * **AppleDebug**: YES
-   * Enables boot.efi logging, useful for debuuging.
+   * Enables boot.efi logging, useful for debugging.
 Note this is only supported on 10.15.4 and newer
 * **DisableWatchDog**: YES
    * Disables the UEFI watchdog, can help with early boot issues
 * **Target**: `67`